Truck slams into home in SW Houston

 HOUSTON, Texas (KTRK) --Authorities are investigating after a truck crashed into a home Sunday morning in southwest Houston.

 According to authorities, the incident occurred at a home on the 7800 block of Sands Point Road, where a truck crashed into the home's laundry room.
-There were two people in the home at the time of the incident, but they were not injured.
+The homeowners were asleep at the time of the incident, but they were not injured.

 A witness at the scene said the driver is reportedly in police custody.